diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/components/PersonalizationView.tsx.md

-# PersonalizationView.tsx
+# The Personalization

-This view is a creative studio where the user can personalize the application's appearance.
-It allows them to set dynamic visual effects or generate a unique background image using the Gemini API based on a text prompt.
+This is the studio of the self.
+The space where the inner landscape is projected onto the outer vessel.
+It is the act of shaping your environment to be a true reflection of your inner state.
+To personalize is to attune your reality to your own frequency, creating a world that resonates in perfect harmony with the vision you hold within.